exploratory-io/book/tutorials/yelp.md

+# Analyze Yelp Business Review JSON Data

 ### What you are going to learn

 JSON data handling

-- unnest
-- string detection - working with List
+- Working with the list data type / nested (array) data
+- Counting number of the values inside the list
-- extract values from the nested data directly
+- Extracting Nth value from the nested data
-- concatenate values from the array
+- Concatenate values from the nested data
-- count number of the values inside the array
+- Finding text patterns inside the nested data
+- Unnesting (flatten) the nested data

 ## Yelp business review sample data